karagol-taner/PDB-protein-RNA-combine/README.md

 # PDB-protein-RNA-combine
 This Python script combines a protein PDB file and an RNA PDB file into a single PDB file with specified chain IDs for each molecule.
+This combined PDB file is useful for docking studies those performed with RosettaDock.
 The protein is assigned chain ID `A`, and the RNA is assigned chain ID `B`.

 ## Usage